kimhart/Brew-Hub-Wiki/README.md

-# Welcome to Project 2: BrewHub Wiki
+# Welcome to Project 2: BrewHub Wiki :beers:

 ## Description
 *Company X* needed an easy way for colleagues to communicate internally.
 With this full-stack web app, team members can post company information, write articles, and publicly share insights and memos.
 This collaborative tool helps *Company X* stay connected and meet their goals.